-How fulfilled is life without theater?
-To me, it is the Pièce de Résistance!
+How fulfilling is life without theatre?
+Not much.
+To me, theatre is the Pièce de Résistance!

 My favorite of all the arts.
 I would be lost without it.
 Life is better with a dash of theatre now and then.

 For instance, last night my husband and I attended a community theatre performance of The Crucible.
 I don’t know when I last saw this play.
 The Barn theatre in Kansas City produced it.
 It’s difficult material and can be exploited by those performing in it if the director isn’t careful.
 Twice I watched a cast butcher the court room scenes, but this one was tremendously impactful.

 This morning, I shared with my husband my brain felt different today.
 As if I swallowed some unusual vitamin and I did, of sorts.
 A vitamin filled with excellent dialogue, a well crafted plot and brilliant metaphor.

 The play’s message stayed with me and I have pondered it from time to time today.
 That’s good theatre.

 My acting teacher at Stephens College, Jean Muir, was blacklisted and never worked again in Hollywood.
 Her crime?
 She attended a Russian ballet and wrote a letter of congratulations to the company complimenting them for their excellent performance.
 I believe her ex-husband reported her.
 Think about it–she complimented the ballet company.
 That.is.all.

 I met Jean in 1974, nearly thirty years later.
 She never completely recovered from the false accusation.